whomm/hsqlformat/README.md

 # what is this

-this is a hive sql sql format tool
+this is a hive sql format tool

+suport:  create select insert

 # how to use

+	1. chmod +x ./hsf
-./hsf test.sql
+	2. ./hsf test.sql